1jour1vin

 About the estate:

-Frédéric and Daniel Brunier (Vieux Télégraphe) have been cultivating these 25 hectares of vines since 1998.
-The vineyard is located on the northern slope of the Dentelles de Montmirail and planted with old Grenache vines (80%), as well as Surah, Mourvèdre, Cinsault, and Clairette.
-On this sloping terroir, partially covered with limestone scree and a sandy-clay topsoil, the solution is to create "stepped terraces" in order to create a succession of horizontal planes that can be plowed and are capable of retaining rainwater.
+Frédéric and Daniel Brunier (Vieux Télégraphe) have been cultivating these 25 hectares of vineyards since 1998.
+The vineyards are situated on the northern slope of the Dentelles de Montmirail and planted with old Grenache vines (80%), as well as Surah, Mourvèdre, Cinsault, and Clairette.
+On this sloping terroir, partially covered with limestone scree and featuring a sandy-clay topsoil, the solution involves creating "stepped terraces" to form a series of horizontal levels that can be plowed and are capable of retaining rainwater.

 Robert Parker - Wine Advocate